openziti/helm-charts/README.md

 1. Optionally, to customize the generated README.md file, add a helm-docs template named README.md.gotmpl.
 1. Send PR targeting main.
 1. Wait for GitHub bot to generate Helm docs in your PR branch, or run `helm-docs --chart-search-root ./charts/my-new-chart/` locally
-1. Merging to main runs GitHub Actions to package and index the charts, generate REAME.md with helm-docs, and publish to GitHub Pages.
+1. Merging to main runs GitHub Actions to package and index the charts and publish the new Helm repo index to GitHub Pages.
+1. An admin must manually merge main:gh-pages to publish READMEs.
+Be careful not to clobber `/index.yaml` on the gh-pages branch.

 You may verify changes are present in the Helm index: https://docs.openziti.io/helm-charts/index.yaml.